 - Minimum Skill Level

-- A good knowledge of HTML & CSS is required.
+- A solid understanding of HTML & CSS is required for this course.

 - Post clear, valuable, and honest information that will be useful and informative to future coding bootcampers.
 Think about what your bootcamp excelled at and what might have been better.